sodascience/metasyn-disclosure-control/README.md

 Producing synthetic data with [metasyn](https://github.com/sodascience/metasyn) is already a great first step towards protecting privacy, but it doesn't adhere to official standards.
 For example, fitting a uniform distribution will disclose the lowest and highest values in the dataset, which may be a privacy issue in particularly sensitive data.
 This plugin solves these kinds of problems.

 > [!WARNING]
-> Currently, the disclosure control plugin is work in progress.
-In light of this, we disclaim any responsibility as a result of using this plugin.
+> This plugin does not eliminate the need to check the output of metasyn; you cannot assume that the output is completely free of privacy sensitive information or that it will adhere to the SDC rules completely.
+For example, one of the SDC rules states that There should not be any groups with more than 90% of the items in that group.
+This will be checked by the disclosure control plugin.
+However, sometimes groups could be sensibly aggregated (for example different cancer types into a cancer diagnosis) so that the group disclosure rule is violated.
+This examplifies the need for a human to manually check the output.
+We disclaim any responsibility as a result of using this plugin.

 ## Installing the plugin